xhadix/cv-ai-validator/README.md

 ### Docker Deployment

-The application includes a complete Docker setup for production with **fixed Prisma integration** and **environment-aware MinIO configuration**:
+The application includes a complete Docker setup for production with **backend API proxy architecture** and **environment-aware configuration**:

 ```bash
 # Build and start all services (uses .env.production automatically)